sukhmansaran/fine-tuning-stable-diffusion-models-lora-dreambooth/README.md

 - **LoRA (Low-Rank Adaptation)**:
   A lightweight technique that adds trainable “adapters” to key layers of large models (like attention projections), enabling rapid, memory-efficient fine-tuning for new tasks, personalities, or styles—often with less risk of overfitting or damaging core knowledge.

+## Why This Project?

+I started this experiment to gain a first-hand understanding of what actually matters when fine-tuning large diffusion models for personalized use.
+By dissecting and recombining the best parts of DreamBooth and LoRA, I hope this repository helps others navigate the world of model adaptation with greater clarity and flexibility.

 ## How These Notebooks Help

 - **DreamBooth meets LoRA**: